bellmatthewf/matthewbell.dev/src/posts/blog/fantasy-basketball.md

 ### Testing

 I'll be honest here, I started out writing unit and integration tests for everything on my backend using [Pytest](https://docs.pytest.org/en/7.1.x/) for module discovery and [Unittest](https://docs.python.org/3/library/unittest.html) to write the tests.
-But as the project took longer and longer to complete I started skimping on testing...
-And well, - <i>skimping</i> is an understatement.
+But as the project took longer and longer to complete I started skimping on testing.
 This is the type of thing that I would never do on the job, but for a personal website, where time is limited, sometimes you need to cut some corners for speed.

 ### Overall